Click to Skip Ahead

 How Big Do Pocket Beagles Get?

 If you live in an apartment or love everything in miniature, you might want to know how big a Pocket Beagle will get.
-The adorable pets grow to be between 7 to 12 inches tall and weigh 7 to 15 pounds.
+The adorable pets grow to be between 7 and 12 inches tall and weigh 7 to 15 pounds.

 One interesting thing to remember is that the American Kennel Club does not recognize the Pocket Beagle because they fall just short of the required weight and size requirements.